dataminer-site/dataminer-site.github.io/docs/sql/indexes.md

 If this is an unexpected constraint violation please double check with the known index limitations section in our documentation (https://duckdb.org/docs/sql/indexes).
 ```

-Currently, this is an expected limitation of DuckDB – although we aim to resolve this in the future.
+Currently, this is an expected limitation of DataMiner – although we aim to resolve this in the future.